Sturgulewska/Sturgulewska/README.md

 ### <h3 align="center">Hi 👋, I am Anna</h3>
-<h4 align="center"> My strongest programing skills are Java, Spring Boot and MySQL.
-I am interested in projects that are developed in various technologies.
+<h4 align="center"> I loves study and IT worlds it is my favorite subject.
+I started study with Java, Selenium, Spring Boot but it wasn't enough for me.
 Recently I have started to interest of software testing.
 My goal is to develop testing knowlage and technical skills.
 I am looking for my first job in the IT world.
   </h4>

 - 🔭 I’m currently working on **MOQC#**